mortang2410/dotfiles/README.md

 - vim (THE text editor) and nvim/neovim (a newer version of vim, with fewer hassles and very active development).
 They can mostly use the same plugins.

-- tmux: a program that lets CLI applications (command line interface) run in the  background, as well as rearranging them on the terminal screen.
+- tmux: a program that lets TUI applications (text-based user interface) run in the  background, as well as rearranging them on the terminal screen.

 - zsh: an awesome shell, which is the interactive program that allows